Terrorism in Australia: Shooting policy

-In November 2015 it was stated that New South Wales police were being retrained to "...shoot terrorists on sight rather than try to contain them and negotiate,...".
+In November 2015 it was stated that New South Wales police were being retrained to "...shoot terrorists on sight rather than try to contain them and negotiate...".

-Terrorist organisations

-Since November 2016, there have been 20 organisations designated as terrorist organisations.
-Organisations can be so designated by a court or a government department.
-All but one of those organisations are Islamist.
-Identification of an organisation as a terrorist organisation may result from a prosecution for a terrorist offence, or from a listing determined by the Attorney-General of Australia.
-The Australian list does not correspond to similar lists of other countries or international organisations.

-Stripping citizenship from terrorists
+Stripping citizenship from Australians accused of terrorism

 In August 2018 five Australians who had travelled to fight with the Islamic State were stripped of Australian citizenship and barred from reentering Australia.
 This was possible because they had another citizenship, because international law does not permit the measure being used on individuals with only one citizenship.
 The five brought the total to six for Australians stripped of citizenship for acts "contrary to their allegiance to Australia".

-Terrorist groups in Australia

-A number of terror organisations and terror cells have operated in Australia, with their activities including fund-raising and providing material support for terror activities overseas, as well as plotting and executing domestic terrorism.
-The following table includes a selection of these groups.